szhorvat/IGraphM/README.md

 ## Bugs and troubleshooting

 IGraph/M is currently under development, and a few bugs are to be expected.
 However, I try not to release a new version until most problems I know of are fixed.
-If you do find a problem, please [open an issue on GitHub](https://github.com/szhorvat/IGraphM/issues).
+If you do find a problem, please [open an issue on GitHub](https://github.com/szhorvat/IGraphM/issues). **In the bug report include the output of ``IGraphM`Developer`GetInfo[]``.**

 During the version 0.1.x series IGraph/M should be considered unstable.
 Function names, options, and the structure of return values may change without notice.
 Thus I do encourage you to use it interactively, but at this point I do not recommend basing other packages on IGraph/M.  Starting from version 0.2.0 I will try to avoid making any breaking changes.